henrysky/astroNN/docs/source/neuralnets/losses_metrics.rst

 Categorical Cross-Entropy
 ----------------------------

-Categorical Cross-Entropy will first clip the values of prediction from neural net for the sake of numerical stability
+Categorical Cross-Entropy will first clip the values of prediction from neural net for the sake of numerical stability if the prediction is not coming from logits (before softmax activated)

 .. math::